Braves vs. Phillies Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Alec Bohm and others are listed when the Atlanta Braves host the Philadelphia Phillies at Truist Park on Friday (at 7:20 PM ET).
+You can see player prop bet odds for Ronald Acuna Jr., Alec Bohm and others on the Atlanta Braves and Philadelphia Phillies ahead of their matchup at 4:10 PM ET on Saturday at Truist Park.

 Bet on this matchup or its props with DraftKings!